A dive into Hampstead's natural lakes

 The museum is located on the first floor of the house.
 It acts as a guide through the local history of the area.
 There are paintings by Constable, who painted the local heath landscapes.
 There is an Isokon chair as well as some Bauhaus furniture, the first mute film of London, and some memoirs by the poet Keats.
 The house also includes a music room clad in panels.

 The building is surrounded by a charming terraced garden.
 In the summer the tables of the tea room are moved here from the basement.
-From the garden one can enjoy a lovely view of Hampstead Wells.

 At number 1, Perrins Court stands Villa Bianca, which now hosts an Italian restaurant.
 We mention it for its interesting yet bizarre history.
 The little villa was built by the chimney sweep Henry Kippin, who was in charge of the chimney maintenance at Hampstead.